 Non-pharmacological amelioration of pain

 The relationship between body image and self-perceived facial appearance

 After completing my PhD, I started as a lecturer at the University of Lincoln in the summer of 2007.

 Introduction to the wonders of LabVIEW as a postgrad called to the computer geek in me, and means I now spend many happy hours(days) in the lab programming and playing with kit and data.
 Upon emerging from the lab I teach on Developmental Psychology, Fantasy Neuroscience, Developmental Psychopathology, Advanced Developmental Psych as well as supervising undergraduate student projects at 2nd and 3rd year and postgraduate projects.

-Sophie joined the University of Lincoln in October 2017 as a PhD student, based at the Lincoln Institute for Health and School of Psychology.
-Her qualifications include a BA in Psychology and Kinesiology from Simon Fraser University in Canada, and an MSc in Health Psychology from King’s College London.
-Her current research aims to evaluate and assess body image perceptions and distortion in men, through the development and validation of a new biometrically accurate, ecologically valid stimuli to allow men to estimate their body size and shape.
-Her project also intends to shed new light on the perceptual, psychological and social dimensions of male body image, in health and disease.
+I am a PhD student based at the Lincoln Institute for Health and School of Psychology.
+My qualifications include a BA in Psychology and Kinesiology (Simon Fraser University, Canada), and an MSc in Health Psychology (King’s College London).
+My research aims to explore body image perceptions and distortion in men, through the development and validation of a new stimuli to allow men to estimate their body size and shape.
+My project also intends to shed new light on the perceptual, psychological and social dimensions of male body image, in health and disease.

 After training as a youth welfare worker, I continued my studies at the University of Utrecht (NL) and completed my MA (supervised by Prof E. de Haan, University of Amsterdam) during a placement at the Psychiatric Institute Vincent van Gogh Venray (The Netherlands).
 My PhD focused on executive functions and cognitive deficits in patients with Parkinson’s disease (EE: Prof. J. Harris, University of Reading).